stormdirus2/Memento-Mori/README.md

 * (Configurable via gamerule) Blocks with a blast resistance of 1200 (obsidian level) or higher cannot be phased through.
 Happy ghost-trapping :)

+* The curing process does not wait any duration to complete.

 * You cannot cure Attrition via milk or most other methods.

 * You can craft bones via placing 3 bonemeal in a crafting gird.

-* Spiders are guaranteed to drop spider eyes, even if not killed by a player.
+* Spiders drop spider eyes like normal even if not killed by a player.
 </details>

 ### Gamerules